How I Optimized My Zsh Startup Time

 unset _brew_opt

-Path-prefix lookup costs nothing.
-The /usr/local/opt fallback is there for Intel macOS where HOMEBREW_PREFIX may be unset (e.g. bash without brew shellenv).
+A path-prefix lookup costs nothing.
+The /usr/local/opt fallback is there for Intel macOS, where HOMEBREW_PREFIX may be unset, for example in bash without brew shellenv.

 Saves about 180 ms.